Vaa Kanna Vaa: Plot

 Young lovers Ramu and Seetha fight all the time while old couple Naidu and Papa are devoted to one another.
-The young couople eventually rent a room at Naidu and Papa's house after Ramu defies his wealthy father to wed Seetha.
+The young couple eventually rent a room at Naidu and Papa's house after Ramu defies his wealthy father to wed Seetha.
 The older couple starts to think of Seetha as their adopted daughter and is consequently drawn into the lives of the younger couple.

 However, once Seetha has a child, problems erupt between Seetha and Ramu.
 Naidu and Papa support Seetha unconditionally becoming very attached to her child.
 Subsequently, Ramu rejoins with his father who relents wanting to see his grandson.
 He comes to accept Seetha as his daughter-in-law thereby taking away the child with her.
 This leaves Naidu losing his sanity and Papa heartbroken.
 They both die with Naidu committing suicide while Papa dies in shock at Naidu's death.